tmcgilchrist/ocaml-debug-performance/book/profiling.md

 Common Trace Format is a binary trace format designed to be very fast to write.
 Uses a declaritive language called the _Trace Stream Description Language_ TSDL to describe trace stream layout.
 [spec](https://diamon.org/ctf/)
-No OCaml libraries for reading / writing
+No OCaml libraries for reading / writing.

+Pprof is a common stacktrace profile format using [protocol buffers](https://github.com/google/pprof/blob/main/proto/profile.proto).
+Used by [pprof](https://github.com/google/pprof) supported as an input format by Speedscope and commercial monitoring tools (Google Cloud Profiler, Polar Signals, Datadog).

 ## Converters